Identifying Causal Effects in Information Provision Experiments: The Local Least Squares Estimator

 \subsubsection{Local Regressions in Active Control Experiments}

 Active designs rely on the Bayesian updating assumption \eqref{eq:beliefs_PO} and identify learning rates directly from observed belief updates: $\alpha_i = \bp{X_i - X_i^0}/\bp{S_i - X_i^0}$.
-Conditioning on the learning rate $\alpha_i$, the prior $X_i^0$, and signal values $\bs{S_i(A)\; S_i(B)}$ ensures that the only variation in beliefs comes from random assignment.
-Under the linear outcome equation \eqref{eq:outcome} and Bayesian updating \eqref{eq:beliefs_PO}:
+Under Bayesian updating, people with the same learning rate, prior, and potential signals have the same potential beliefs; the only remaining variation comes from random assignment.